splunk/splunk-connect-for-syslog/docs/faq.md

 **Q: What if my team doesn’t know how to manage containers?**

-A: SC4S provides for both container-based and custom “bring your own environment” (BYOE) deployment methods.
-Using a runtime like Podman to deploy and manage SC4S containers is exceptionally easy even for those with no prior “container experience”.
+A: Using a runtime like Podman to deploy and manage SC4S containers is exceptionally easy even for those with no prior “container experience”.
 Our application of container technology behaves much like a packaging system.
 The interaction uses “systemctl” commands a Linux admin would use for other common administration activities.
 The best approach is to try it out in a lab to see what the experience is like for yourself!

 BYOE is intended for advanced deployments that cannot use the Splunk container, for example if you need to “fork” SC4S in order to implement heavy bespoke customization.
 Most enterprises will have the best experience using the container approach.